STEP-YA for Sleep Disorders in Cancer Survivors

 The trial does not specify if you need to stop taking your current medications, but you cannot change the use of any medications taken to help with insomnia during the study.

-Is the STEP-YA program safe for young adult cancer survivors?
+What prior data suggests that the STEP-YA program is safe for young adult cancer survivors?

-How is the STEP-YA treatment different from other treatments for sleep disorders in young adult cancer survivors?
+What evidence suggests that this trial's treatments could be effective for sleep disorders in young adult cancer survivors?

 Christopher Recklitis, PhD, MPH